opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_surfacehydrofeature/channelnetwork/channelnetwork.surfacechannel]  (/req/hy_surfacehydrofeature/channelnetwork/channelnetwork.surfacechannel) |

 #### 7.5.1.2 Depression
 The HY\_Depression feature type specializes the general HY\_HydroFeature class.
 It describes land lower than the surrounding land as container for standing water.
 A depression is part of the network of channels and depressions forming the connecting system for the wherein water bodies stand as parts of hydrographic network.
-HY\_Depressions inherits from generalization the *name* property.
-It associates the *surfaceNetwork* in which it participates  and a body of *standingWater* .
+HY\_Depression inherits from generalization the *name* property, and the *channel path* and *channel edge* constraints.
+It associates the *surfaceNetwork* in which it participates, a body of *standingWater* and a *confinedWaterBody*.
+A *depression edge* constraint is defined such that whenever the depression  is part of the surface network, the confined water body is  of type HY_WaterEdge.
+An *outflow at benchmark* constraint is defined such that the outflow of the catchment which is realized by the channel network is of type  HY_OutfallRealisation whenever an outfall is realized on a water body stratum.

-The **standingWater** association relates to the water body of stagnant water.
+The **standingWater** association relates a body of stagnant water to a containing pool.
 This allows to establish a relationship to a water body carrying a permanent reference location which realizes the outfall of the catchment realized by the associated water body.
 If required, this association shall be used to identify the water body contained in the depression.

+The **confinedWaterBody** association relates a stratum of the contained water body to the depression.
+If required, this association shall be used to identify the horizontal layer carrying a permanent reference location which realizes the outfall of the catchment which is realized by the depression.

 | **Requirements Class** | [/req/hy_surfacehydrofeature/channelnetwork/depression] (/req/hy_surfacehydrofeature/channelnetwork/depression) |
 | --- | --- |